Josiah Henson: Miscellaneous

 Josiah Henson is the first black man to be featured on a Canadian stamp.
 He was also recognized by the Historic Sites and Monuments Board of Canada in 1999 as a National Historic Person.
 A federal plaque to him is located in the Henson family cemetery, next to Uncle Tom's Cabin Historic Site.

+He was brought up in the 1975 Jeffersons episode "Lionel Cries Uncle", where Louise Jefferson's uncle Ward informs George Jefferson, who keeps demeaning Ward as being an "Uncle Tom," about Henson and how he was the actual inspiration for Uncle Tom.